Learn.

 The mission of the Fishkill Creek Watershed Alliance is to protect, preserve and restore the natural resources of the Fishkill Creek watershed through collaborative efforts with local agencies, municipalities, non-governmental organizations, and citizens.
 We aim to promote sustainable land use practices, protect water quality, and enhance recreational opportunities while preserving the unique character of the watershed.

-Second round of Community Creek Water Testing is June 8!
+Next round of Community Creek Water Testing is Sunday March 8.

 For more info check our Creek Testing page.

-Help us raise money to pay for the testing!
+Help us raise money to continue our sampling program in 2026.
 Donate safely with PayPal:

 Add the meeting to your calendar here